groupdocs-cloud/products.groupdocs.cloud.old/content/english/viewer/java/_index.md

       ## TAB THREE ##
       tab_three:
         description: |
-          GroupDocs.Viewer Cloud for cURL - some of the supported languages and platforms.
+          GroupDocs.Viewer Cloud - some of the supported languages and platforms.

         left:
           enable: true